 Whether you consider yourself rich, wealthy, or neither of the above, where you keep your money matters.
 Choosing a bank that charges fewer fees while offering a higher rate on your account can help you make the most of the money you have.

 When you open a bank account online with SoFi, you get our Checking and Savings in one convenient package.
-There are no fees so you get to keep more of your money, and you’ll also earn a super competitive rate on balances if you sign up with direct deposit.
+There are no fees so you get to keep more of your money, and you’ll also earn a competitive APY on balances if you sign up with direct deposit.
 You can open your account online and conveniently manage it through the SoFi mobile app.

 Is a millionaire wealthy?